 7. Do not replace your electronic devices unless they are broken

-8. Buy on sale only what you need
+8. Buy only what you need on sale

-To go all out on Boxing Day or Black Friday buying stuff just because it is on sale will make your bank account thin and your home full of clutter.
+To go all out on Boxing Day or Black Friday, buying stuff just because it is on sale, will make your bank account thin and your home full of clutter.

 Better than paying less for something is getting it for free.
 I am lucky to be part of a community where moms are constantly sharing and giving away toys, clothing, shoes, kitchen appliances, furniture, you name it.